Chevrolet Task Force: Differences

-1955 Second Series: First year for new body style.
+The initial model of the Task Force body style was introduced midway through the 1955 model year as the 1955 second series.
 Fenders have single headlights and a one-piece emblem is mounted below horizontal line on fender.
 Beds are 6.5 ft and 7.5 ft; 1955 was the only year for the mid-length 7-foot bed.
-The GMC inline-6 remained 6V for 1955 only.
+The GMC inline-6 retained a 6-volt electrical system for 1955 only.

-1956: Wider hood emblem.
-Two-piece fender emblems are mounted above horizontal fender line.
-Last year for eggcrate grille.
+For 1956, the Task Force received a wider hood emblem, with two-piece fender emblems mounted above the horizontal fender line.
+Last year for the eggcrate grille.

-1957: Only year for more open grille.
+1957 was the only year for more open grille.
 Hood is flatter with two spears on top, similar to the 1957 Bel Air.
 Fender emblems are still above fender line, but are now oval-shaped, as opposed to previous versions in script.

-1958: All light-duty trucks are now called "Apache", medium-duty trucks called "Viking", and heavy-duty trucks called "Spartan".
+From 1958 all light-duty trucks were called "Apache", medium-duty trucks called "Viking", and heavy-duty trucks called "Spartan".
 First year for factory-equipped air conditioning.
-Significant redesign of front end, featuring a shorter/full-width grille, four Headlights instead of the previous two, and Parking lights are now in the grille instead of being in the front of the fender.
+Significant redesign of front end, featuring a shorter/full-width grille, four headlights instead of the previous two, and Parking lights are now in the grille instead of being in the front of the fender.
 The hood is similar to 1955/1956 models, but with a flat "valley" in the middle.
-A new "style-side" all-steel bed replaces the Cameo/Suburban versions; called "Fleetside" by Chevrolet and "Wideside" by GMC, available in 6.5 ft and 8 ft lengths.
+A new "styleside" all-steel bed replaces the Cameo/Suburban versions; called "Fleetside" by Chevrolet and "Wideside" by GMC, available in 6.5 ft and 8 ft lengths.
 For 1958, GM was promoting their fiftieth year of production, and introduced Anniversary models for each brand (Cadillac, Buick, Oldsmobile, Pontiac, and Chevrolet); the trucks also received similar attention to appearance, but staying essentially durable, with minimal adornment.

-1959: Minimal changes from 1958, the most apparent was a larger and more ornate hood emblem and redesigned badging on the fenders.
+1959 was the last model year for the series, showing minimal changes from 1958.
+Most apparent was a larger and more ornate hood emblem and redesigned badging on the fenders.
 This was the last year that the NAPCO (Northwestern Auto Parts Company) "Powr-Pak" four-wheel drive conversion could be factory ordered.

-1960: The Chevrolet and GMC C/K-Series replaced the line.
+The Apache name carried over into the next generation through 1961.